wireservice/csvkit/docs/scripts/csvsql.rst

    csvsql --query "select * from 'dummy3' group by a" examples/dummy3.csv

 You can also use CSVSQL to "directly" query one or more CSV files.
-Please note that this will create an in-memory SQL database, so it won't be very fast:
+Please note that this will create an in-memory SQLite database, so it won't be very fast:

 .. code-block:: bash